-Study staff are trained at a local field center by certified technicians prior to administering the neurologic exam on a participant.
+Study staff are trained at their local field centers by certified technicians prior to administering the neurologic exam on a participant.
 Training involves instruction on general interviewing techniques, review of each exam component (forms and QxQ instructions, the CDR Training document, and discussion of challenges to data fidelity.)

 Online training and certification for the CDR is required for new examiners (https://knightadrc.wustl.edu/cdr/Application/Step1.htm).
-Select 'This is my first time.' or 'I was trained more than 5 years ago.' for the full training.
-Experienced staff should use the above link and select 'I have received training with the last 5 years.' for the refresher training.
+Complete the training application and complete the Full Training course.
+(A Refresher Training course is available to those examiners that have been previously certified in the past 5 years but whose ARIC Neurologic certification lapsed for some reason.)
 The trainee should plan to review these videos over several days.
 When the staff member completes the online CDR training, the trainee will receive a completion certificate.